arvimal/python-standard-library/README.md

 # Python Standard Library

-Notes taken while studying the Python standard library.

 ## 1. `re`

-Regular expressions, called regexes for short, are descriptions for a pattern of text.
+Regular expressions, also called regex, are descriptions for patterns of text.

+The text can consist of words, numbers, spaces etc..

+In Python, the `re` module provides the capability to create a regular expression object, and search/match values with it.

 ### 1.1. `re` Character classes